Ward No. 128, Kolkata Municipal Corporation: History

 Post-independence developments saw the introduction of adult franchise in municipal elections in 1962.
 The number of wards increased from 75 to 100.
 Tollygunge was merged with Kolkata in 1953.
 The Calcutta Municipal Corporation Act 1980, which came into effect in 1984, extended the boundaries of Kolkata by including South Suburban, Garden Reach and Jadavpur municipalities in Kolkata.
 With the addition of Joka to Kolkata, the number of wards rose to 144.

 Geography

-Ward No. 128 is bordered on the north by Porui Daspara Road, Porui Katcha Road and Fakir Para Road; on the east by Diamond Harbour Road; on the south by Ho Chi Minh Sarani; and on the west by a line drawn along Sonamukhi, Sarsuna and Sibrampur mauzas is in the west.
+Ward No. 128 is bordered on the north by Porui Daspara Road, Parui Kancha Road and Fakir Para Road; on the east by Diamond Harbour Road; on the south by Ho Chi Minh Sarani; and on the west by a line drawn along Sonamukhi, Sarsuna and Sibrampur mauzas is in the west.

 The ward is served by Parnashree police station of Kolkata Police.

 Behala Women police station covers all police districts under the jurisdiction of the South West Division, i.e. Sarsuna, Taratala, Behala, Parnasree, Thakurpukur and Haridevpur.